Schaeuble says British were "deceived" in Brexit campaign

-BERLIN British people were "endlessly lied to and deceived" in last year's Brexit referendum campaign, German Finance Minister Wolfgang Schaeuble said on Friday.
+BERLIN (Reuters) - British people were "endlessly lied to and deceived" in last year's Brexit referendum campaign, German Finance Minister Wolfgang Schaeuble said on Friday.

 Speaking in Berlin on the first anniversary of the Brexit vote, Schaeuble was scathing about the "leave" campaigners who persuaded a majority of voters to opt to quit the European Union.